 On the difference between digital facility and digital literacy

-For more information and inspiration from the CPI Blog, check out these helpful articles, including Diana’s two guest blogs for CPI:
+For more information and inspiration, check out these helpful articles, including Diana’s two guest blogs for CPI: